 Q loves, loves, loves her Brandy Diabetes Backpack from Myabetic.
 It’s big enough to schlep all her diabetes supplies, snacks, and the other things she needs for the day.

 They have a new product called the Jay Diabetes Sling that would be great for tweens and teens.

-Myabetic also makes supply cases for kids with type 1 diabetes such as the Love Bug, Sports Locker, Dog, Dinosaur, Monkey, and Cat.
+Myabetic also makes supply cases for kids with type 1 diabetes such as the Love Bug, Sports Locker, Dog, Dinosaur, Monkey, Cat and Unicorn(!).